Why I shoot film

 Will our photos take ages to get back to us?

-The lab takes less than two weeks in the busy season to develop and scan my images.
+It takes me less than two weeks in the busy season to develop and scan my images.
 As there is minimal editing with film, I can get them to you so much faster.
 With digital, the editing time is much longer.
 Film already has the magic on the negative.

 With film, there is an actual image made right there at your wedding.
 Light passes through the camera, hits the sensor and boom.
 An image is created.
 A tangible thing you can hold in your hand, in the form of a negative.